 The Environment Protection Authority (EPA) is a discrete agency within this portfolio that employs public servants independently of the Department Secretary.
 The EPA is required to produce its own annual report.
-Employee numbers are published in the EPA annual report.
+Employees attached to Sustainability Victoria are employees of the Department Secretary and their numbers are included in the following tables.
+Employee numbers are also reported in their annual report.
+G 2 0